 - A baby alters your marriage.

 Babies can flip your marriage on its head.
-With little rest, high pressure and absence of quality time like a couple, an infant can incur significant damage on a marriage.
+With little rest, high pressure, and absence of quality time like a couple, an infant can incur significant damage to a marriage.
 Romance gets a break when the baby is enduringly cuddled in between your partner and you.
 There is not a single time frame for sporadic weekend getaways or movie nights; baby’s demands to come first.

 - Relationship changes.